coderkei/akmenu-next/README.md

 ### Configuration

-* The system directory is `_nds` where the akmenu system files should be placed, along with a copy of nds-bootstrap as `nds-bootstrap-release.nds`.
+* The system directory is `_nds/akmenunext` where the akmenu system files should be placed, along with a copy of nds-bootstrap in the `_nds` folder as `nds-bootstrap-release.nds`.
-* The binary of akmenu-next additionally needs to be in the `_nds` folder as `launcher.nds` for theme & language reboots.
+* The binary of akmenu-next additionally needs to be in the `_nds/akmenunext` folder as `launcher.nds` for theme & language reboots.
-* Cheats should be placed as `usrcheat.dat` into the `_nds/cheats` folder.
+* Cheats should be placed as `usrcheat.dat` into the `_nds/akmenu/cheats` folder.
-* Themes go into `_nds/ui`.
+* Themes go into `_nds/akmenunext/ui`.
 Acekard & Wood R4 themes are supported.

 ## License